jaseflow/takeupsomething/content/interests/camping.md

   📍 South Australia looking back at old Tassie pics"
 description: "There is no better way to socially distance this year than by getting out with nature and camping.
-Camping is one of those activities that if you don't have the right gear then you're really not going to enjoy yourself.
-So make sure you have these essential items for your next camping trip."
+Camping is one of those activities that if you turn up unprepared then you're not going have any fun.
+That's why we've put together this guide on camping to make sure you're as ready as you can be for your next trip."
 books:
   - name: "Bushcraft 101: A Field Guide to the Art of Wilderness Survival "
     imageUrl: "//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B00MIMHPII&Format=_SL160_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=takeupsomethi-20&language=en_US"